 The disclosure phase

 begins when the inventor(s) submit the initial invention disclosure.
-To start the invention disclosure process, you can download the standard form [doc] or open source/app/software version [doc], complete it, and return it to CTTEC via e-mail.
+To start the invention disclosure process, you can download the Invention Disclosure form [pdf] or Open Source/App/Software Invention Disclosure form [pdf], complete it, and return it to CTTEC via e-mail.

 A CTTEC officer will connect and work with you through the licensing process.

 The earlier this process begins, the better, to avoid losing patentable ideas.
 Ideally, submitting a disclosure prior to publication is recommended.

 If an invention is licensed to a company, Carnegie Mellon shares 50 percent of the net proceeds from the licensed technology with the inventor(s) per CMU's IP Policy.
 The remaining funds are used to support core university programs.